History of Zaporizhzhia: Pre-foundation history

 Archaeological finds show that about two or three thousand years ago Scythians lived around the modern city.
 Later, Khazars, Pechenegs, Kuman, Tatars and Slavs dwelt there.
 The trade route from the Varangians to the Greeks passed through the island of Khortytsia.
 These territories were called the "Wild Fields", because they were not under the control of any state (it was the land between the highly eroded borders of the Polish–Lithuanian Commonwealth, the Grand Duchy of Moscow, and the Ottoman Empire).

-In 1552, Dmytro Vyshnevetsky erected wood-earth fortifications on the small island Little Khortytsia which is near the western shore of Khortytsia island.
-Archeologists consider these fortifications to be a prototype for the Zaporizhzhian Sich — the stronghold of the paramilitary peasant regiments of Cossacks.
+In the 1550s, Dmytro Vyshnevetsky erected Khortytsia Castle, consisting of wood-earth fortifications on the small island Little Khortytsia which is near the western shore of Khortytsia island.
+Some historians and archeologists consider these fortifications to be a prototype for the Zaporizhzhian Sich — the stronghold of the paramilitary peasant regiments of Cossacks.